Act of Mediation: Act of Mediation

-End of the Act of Mediation
+End of the Mediation

 The Act of Mediation was an important political victory for Napoleon.
 He was able to stop the instability of the Swiss from spreading into his emerging empire or weakening his army.
 The Act of Mediation created a pro-French buffer state with Austria and the German states.
-He even added the title Médiateur de la Confédération suisse (Mediator of the Swiss Confederation) to his official titles in 1809.
+He even added the title Médiateur de la Confédération suisse (Mediator of the Swiss Confederation) to his others in 1809.

 While the Act of Mediation remained in force until the end of Napoleon's power in 1813 and was an important step in the development of the Swiss Confederation, the rights promised in the Act of Mediation soon began to vanish.
 In 1806 the principality of Neuchâtel was given to Marshal Berthier.
 Ticino was occupied by French troops from 1810 to 1813.
 Also, in 1810 the Valais was occupied and converted into the French department of the Simplon to secure the Simplon Pass.
 Swiss troops still served in foreign campaigns such as the French invasion of Russia which undermined their long-held neutrality.
 At home the liberty of moving from one canton to another (though given by the constitution) was, by the Diet in 1805, restricted by requiring ten years' residence, and then not granting political rights in the canton or a right of profiting by the communal property.

 As soon as Napoleon's power began to wane (1812–1813), the position of Switzerland became endangered.
 The Austrians, supported by the reactionary party in Switzerland, and without any real resistance on the part of the Diet, crossed the border on 21 December 1813.
 On 29 December under pressure from Austria, the Diet abolished the 1803 constitution which had been created by Napoleon in the Act of Mediation.

 On 6 April 1814 the so-called Long Diet met to replace the constitution.
 The Diet remained deadlocked until 12 September when Valais, Neuchâtel and Geneva were raised to full members of the Confederation.
 This increased the number of cantons to 22.
 The Diet, however, made little progress until the Congress of Vienna.